Instream Flow

 LEARN MORE ABOUT THE ASHUELOT RIVER

-The protected instream flow study of the Isinglass River will begin in Spring 2023.
-The draft Protected Instream Flow Study Report -- Isinglass River is anticipated to be ready for public review in 2025 and the draft Water Management Plan for the Isinglass River will be developed thereafter.
+The protected instream flow study of the Isinglass River began in Summer 2023.
+The draft Protected Instream Flow Study Report is anticipated to be ready for public review in 2025 and the draft Water Management Plan for the Isinglass River will be developed thereafter.

 Real Time Water Data